gocastilloo/cornershop-backend-test/README.md

 If you want to login:
 * `/login`

-If you want to list the menu:
+If you want to list/order the menu:
 * `/menu`

 If you want to upload new food: